iglesias/netpred/README.md

 Report
 ======

-You can get a copy to my final degree project (PFC in Spanish) report here.
+You can get a copy of my final degree project (PFC in Spanish) report here.
 [This version](https://dl.dropboxusercontent.com/u/11020840/pfc/fjig_pfc_bw.pdf)
 is more appropriate for black & white printing since the cross-links in the document are black.
 If you just want to read it